fbpx Skip to Content

 And now, I want to pass that on to others.
 I want you to know that, no matter what your starting place is, you can find that freedom, too.

-As a follower of Christ, you have the power of God on your side, so no matter how impossible or hopeless your situation seems, I can assure you there is a world of hope and possibility waiting for you.
+As a follower of Christ, you have the power of God on your side, so no matter how impossible or hopeless your situation seems, there is hope for you, too.

 Sometimes you just need someone to believe in you and help you take the first step.